 National Bird Day (January 5)

 One weird holiday on January 5 is National Bird Day.
-Check out the other weird January holidays!
+Check out the other wacky January holidays!

 History of National Bird Day